 In addition to drop ins and gathering of students’ views, formal academic data is gathered each term and this informs reports home to parents/carers.
 Children are each set academic targets and their progress towards these are used as part of whole school, subject and Horizon group analysis.
 This supports review and additional interventions as needed.

 Teachers continue to mark, assess and use the myriad of interactions to judge progress and how lessons need adapting as a natural part of their work.
-They will also flag up where there are concerns about student progress.
+They will also raise concerns about student progress where appropriate.